tsunamishadow/bonusheroes/index.md

 ## [Bonus Heroes Rotation](/bonusheroes/bonusheroes)

-List of Bonus Heroes for today and tomorrow, also includes links to guides for some of the heroes.
+List of Bonus Heroes for today and tomorrow, also includes links to guides for some of the heroes. **Currently under reconstruction**

 ## [Dota Time Events](/bonusheroes/dotatimeevents)